Child Care, After-School, and Camp Programs

 - 14Y Prelude to Preschool and Preschool: located on 14th St. and 1st Ave; NYU families are eligible to receive a membership discount

-- Bright Horizons NYU Langone Health Child Care Center — located at One Park Ave., serving children ages 6 weeks to 5 years; please contact Helga Yuan Larsen to be referred to the center
+- Bright Horizons NYU Langone Health Child Care Center — located at One Park Ave., serving children ages 6 weeks to 5 years

 - Bright Horizons East Village — located on E. 14th St., serving children ages 6 weeks to 5 years.
-NYU families receive prioritization on the waitlist and pay no registration fee
+NYU families receive prioritization on the waitlist and the registration fee is waived

 - Bright Horizons West Village — located on Greenwhich St., serving children ages 6 weeks to 5 year.
-NYU families receive prioritization on the waitlist and pay for registration fee
+NYU families receive prioritization on the waitlist and the registration fee is waived

 - Buckle My Shoe — located on Worth St., serving children ages 3 months to 5 years, and located on W. 13th St., serving children ages 2 to 5 years; tuition discount